mrorigo/mcp-orchestrator/README.md

 - 📝 **Structured Outputs**: OpenAI and Anthropic support with Zod validation
 - 🔄 **Dual-Level Sampling**: Orchestrator and sub-server LLM sampling via MCP
+- 🤝 **A2A Bridge**: Native Agent-to-Agent protocol support for multi-agent collaboration
 - 🔧 **Zero-Opinion**: Use with any workflow engine or plain async/await
 - 🔐 **Security**: Approval workflows, audit logging, rate limiting